 Do you know how your Adwords-acquired customer segments grow their LTV compared to those customers acquired from organic search?
 Have you ever thought of performing a

-cohort analysis on different customer segments side-by-side in the same report?
+cohort analysis on different customer segments side by side in the same report?
 If so, a

-In this article, we dive into what a qualitative cohort is, why you might be interested in building this analysis, and how you can create it in MBI.
+This article dives into what a qualitative cohort is, why you might be interested in building this analysis, and how you can create it in MBI.

 qualitative cohorts, anyway?